-The Alcohol and pregnancy project, conducted by the Telethon Kids Institute (formerly called Telethon Institute for Child Health Research from 2006 - 2008, provided educational resources for Western Australian (WA) health professionals to inform them about the prevention of prenatal alcohol exposure and Fetal alcohol spectrum disorder (FASD).
+The Alcohol and pregnancy project, conducted by the Telethon Kids Institute (formerly called Telethon Institute for Child Health Research from 2006 to 2008, provided educational resources for Western Australian (WA) health professionals to inform them about the prevention of prenatal alcohol exposure and Fetal alcohol spectrum disorder (FASD).

 Studies conducted in WA in 2002 and 2004 showed that WA health professionals were poorly informed about alcohol consumption in pregnancy and Fetal alcohols syndrome (FAS).
 The majority of these health professionals requested educational resources for themselves and information to give to clients.
 These results led to the formation of the Alcohol and pregnancy project.